xxv/rfid_front_door/README.md

     git clone git://staticfree.info/git/rfid_front_door

+Or you can browse the [RFID Front Door repository][https://staticfree.info/git/rfid_front_door.git] online.

 If you'd like to contribute changes, just [send me an email](mailto:steve@staticfree.info) with your changes committed to a public repository (you can always use Gitorious or Github).